|

 I'll come up with something amazing that your witchy heart will love! 💕

-This shows my customers I care about them, and ensures they're connected to me on an emotional level before they hit that buy button.
+This shows my customers I care about them and ensures they're connected to me on an emotional level before they hit that buy button.

 Bad SEO advice

 I've seen tons of bad SEO advice given in Etsy groups.
 Please, please, do not take advice from random Etsy sellers without doing your own due diligence first!
-If you use this bad advice, your shop tanks, and then you've gotta work twice as hard to dig out of that hole!
+If you use this bad advice, your shop tanks and then you've gotta work twice as hard to dig out of that hole!

-Simple SEO Solutions
+10 Simple Etsy SEO Solutions

 Similar Posts